kartik-v/bootstrap-star-rating/README.md

 - Triggers JQuery events for advanced development.
 Events currently available are `rating.change`, `rating.clear`, and  `rating.reset`.
 - Disabled and readonly input star rating support.
 - Change stars and caption on mouse hover (new feature since v3.0.0).
+- Change stars and caption on slide and drag for mobile/touch devices (new feature since v3.1.0).

 ## Browser Support